 Is this slowdown unique to King County?

-No. Similar patterns are occurring nationwide, as reported by the National Association of Realtors and Case‑Shiller data.
+No. Similar patterns are happening nationwide, according to the National Association of Realtors and Case-Shiller data.

 Does seasonality affect year-end market data?